 The Partnership in the News

-Áine Duggan, The Partnership for the Homeless President and CEO, commented in City Limits on the findings that families with children now spend nearly 18 months on average in Department of Homeless Services (DHS) shelters—two and half months longer than the previous fiscal year, according to Mayor Bill de Blasio’s annual management report.
+Áine Duggan, The Partnership to End Homelessness President and CEO, commented in City Limits on the findings that families with children now spend nearly 18 months on average in Department of Homeless Services (DHS) shelters—two and half months longer than the previous fiscal year, according to Mayor Bill de Blasio’s annual management report.

 The data highlights the importance of ongoing eviction protections and emergency rental assistance for keeping people in their homes and staving off a surge in new shelter admissions, she said.